ktauchathuranga/net-command/README.md

 ---

 ## Features
-- Host a website to control your ESP8266 device.
+- Host a website to control your ESP8266 device inside a Docker container.
 - Store device control data in a MySQL database.
 - Simple setup and deployment process.
 - PlatformIO project for ESP8266 firmware development.
+- Easy to scale and deploy using Docker.

 ---

 ## Requirements
-- Web server (e.g., XAMPP, WAMP, or any hosting service with PHP and MySQL support).
+- Docker
+- Web server (handled by Docker)
-- ESP8266 board.
+- ESP8266 board
-- PlatformIO IDE for firmware upload.
+- PlatformIO IDE for firmware upload

 ---